Key Takeaways

 - (Finance) Read one article explaining a basic investment concept.

-- (Relationships) Text a friend you haven’t spoken to recently just to say hello.
+- (Relationships) Text a friend you haven’t spoken to in a while just to say hello.

 - (Learning) Research one online course related to a skill you want.